-Below is a list of the articles in this issues as well as a brief summary and visual abstract of each.
-These visual abstracts are the work of: Sophia L Ambruso, DO, Michelle Lim, MBChC MRCP, Denisse Arellano, MD.
-Priti Meena, MD, Corina Teodosiu, MD, and Tiffany Truong, DO.
+Below is a list of the articles in this issues as well as an accompanying brief summary and visual abstract.
+These visual abstracts are the work of: Sophia L Ambruso, DO, Michelle Lim, MBChC MRCP, Denisse Arellano, MD, Priti Meena, MD, Corina Teodosiu, MD, and Tiffany Truong, DO.

 Enjoy and #NephForward!